Supporting Victims in North Yorkshire has contacted you by text message, as you have recently reported a crime to the police.

 Emotional Support – someone to talk to over the telephone or face to face.

 Signpost to other agencies – for more appropriate support to better meet your individual needs/circumstances.

-You may have already been in contact with Action Fraud, which is an organisation that analyses patterns of information regarding fraud.
+You may have already been in contact with Action Fraud, or reported a fraud directly to them, and indicated you would like to be referred to local victim services.
+Action Fraud is an organisation that analyses patterns of information regarding fraud.
 They pass information and lines of enquiry to the relevant police force where an investigation may be able to be pursued.
 They do not investigate fraud themselves.
 They will however provide you with a police crime reference number to enable you to update the information in your crime report if you need to at a later date.

 Supporting Victims are registered as a ‘Friends Against Scams’ organisation, see more at;

 www.friendsagainstscams.org.uk.
 You can also complete free scam awareness online training.

 You may have received a text message from us which includes a link to a survey.
 In order to improve our service, Supporting Victims would like to gather feedback following the contact you recently received from us by telephone, email or letter.
 The survey consists of 6 questions.

 You do not have to have received a text message to take part in the survey.

 If you have reported a crime or have been a victim of a recent crime, and you live outside of York/North Yorkshire;

 Please visit Victim and witness services – GOV.UK (www.gov.uk) where you can find contact details for support services in your local area, to help you to cope and recover from the impact of crime.